MTrop/DoomTools/README.md

 #### WadScript

 A scripting system for doing practically anything with Doom stuff.
+Also includes Rookscript, a subset script.

 ### Other